Pesticide stewardship partnerships

 Waste Pesticide Collection Program

-This program collects unwanted/unusable pesticides, spray mixtures and unrinsed pesticide containers from agricultural or commercial operations.
+This program collects unwanted/unusable pesticides, spray mixtures, and unrinsed pesticide containers from agricultural or commercial operations.
 Household pesticides can be disposed of through the Household Hazardous Waste Program.
-Scheduled collection events are:
+Collection events will be posted here as they are announced.